SciRuby/daru/README.md

-daru
-====

-Data Analysis in RUby
+# daru - Data Analysis in RUby

 [![Gem Version](https://badge.fury.io/rb/daru.svg)](http://badge.fury.io/rb/daru)
 [![Build Status](https://travis-ci.org/v0dro/daru.svg)](https://travis-ci.org/v0dro/daru)

+## Table of Contents

 ## Introduction

-daru (Data Analysis in RUby) is a library for storage, analysis, manipulation and visualization of data.
+daru (Data Analysis in RUby) is a library for storage, analysis, manipulation and visualization of data in Ruby.

-daru is inspired by pandas, a very mature solution in Python.

-Written in pure Ruby so should work with all ruby implementations.
-Tested with MRI 2.0, 2.1, 2.2.
+daru makes it easy and intuituive to process data predominantly through 2 data structures: `Daru::DataFrame` and `Daru::Vector`.
+Written in pure Ruby works with all ruby implementations.
+Tested with MRI 2.0, 2.1, 2.2 and 2.3.

 ## Features